Karuu-01/News-Portal-Java/README.md

   One to many relationships between department and users.
 -
-2. As a user, I want to see individual users, their details, i.e position in the company, their roles, which department(s) they are associated with etc
+2. As a user, I want to see individual users, their details, i.e. position in the company, their roles, which department(s) they are associated with etc
+3. As a user, I want to see specific information such as the Departments name, description, number of employees in the department.